 Performance review procedures and forms shall be standardized for all employees.
-Rating standards may vary based on performance expectations established for each position.A manager shall not include or factor in any overtime work completed by a represented employee or the employee's unit when making a determination to rate an employee as a strong or excellent performer.
+Rating standards may vary based on performance expectations established for each position.
+A manager shall not include or factor in any overtime work completed by a represented employee or the employee's unit when making a determination to rate an employee as a strong or excellent performer.

 Performance reviews shall be performed for each employee in accordance with Introductory Period provisions herein.
-A performance review shall be performed in each fiscal year, the first one being on or after June 30, 2012.
+A performance review shall be performed in each fiscal year.
 Interim performance reviews may be performed at the discretion of the supervisor or at the request of the employee to assist the employee in determining his/her strengths and weaknesses, and to point out areas where improvements can be made, or have been made.
 Interim reviews shall not substitute for communication and instruction between the supervisor and employee.

 Performance issues shall be discussed with employees to provide instruction and opportunities for correction prior to interim or annual performance reviews.